 Burial Insurance Benefits

 Low-Cost: Due to the relatively low death benefit amount that final expense coverage comes in, it is considerably less expensive than traditional policies.
 Burial coverage amounts range from $2,000 to $40,000, while traditional plans begin around $50,000 and extend into the millions.
-The more coverage you have, the more the burial insurance premiums will cost.
+Final expense insurance quotes can be found for a low and affordable rate.

 No Medical Exam: These plans go through a simplified underwriting process, meaning that the applicant will never be asked to get a medical exam.
 Seniors can finalize the application completely over the phone with instant acceptance from some carriers.